wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-disks-vhds.md

 Just like any other computer, virtual machines in Azure use disks as a place to store an operating system, applications, and data.
 All Azure virtual machines have at least two disks – an operating system disk and a temporary disk.
 They also can have one or more data disks.

 - The **operating system disk** - Every virtual machine has one attached operating system disk.
 It’s registered as a SATA drive and labeled as the C: drive.
 This disk has a maximum capacity of 1023 gigabytes (GB).
 When Azure creates an operating system disk, three copies of the disk are created for high durability.
 Additionally, if you configure the virtual machine for geo-replication, your VHD is also replicated to different sites more than 400 miles apart.
 - The **temporary disk** is automatically created for you.
-On Windows virtual machines, this disk is labeled as the D drive.
+On Windows virtual machines, this disk is labeled as the D: drive.
 On Linux virtual machines, the disk is typically /dev/sdb and is formatted and mounted to /mnt/resource by the Azure Linux Agent.
 - A **data disk** is a VHD that’s attached to a virtual machine to store application data, or other data you need to keep.
 Data disks are registered as SCSI drives and are labeled with a letter that you choose.
 Each data disk has a maximum capacity of 1023 GB.
 The size of the virtual machine determines how many data disks you can attach to it and the type of storage you can use to host the disks.

 	For more details about virtual machines capacities, see [Sizes for virtual machines](/documentation/articles/virtual-machines-size-specs).